11 Step Process for a Great Chatbot Design

 That’s why it’s all about the balance between responding to the customer’s needs and offering a comprehensive service experience.

 For example, if the bot helps me find a new computer monitor, but then starts recommending expensive gaming keyboards and graphics cards, I would be annoyed.
 These products are potentially relevant, but it’s purely making assumptions about what I need.
 On the other hand, if a chatbot recommended a warranty plan or HDMI cables, I might be interested.
-This is useful to me in the moment, and within my price range.
+This is useful to me in the moment, and within a more reasonable price range.

 For some more tips, check out our post on how to use proactive chat effectively.